-Is your importer or buyer from some other country demanding a certificate of origin along with your export consignment?
-But, what is a certificate of origin?
+Everything You Wish to Know about a Certificate of Origin Is your importer or buyer from some other country demanding a certificate of origin along with your export consignment?
+But, What is a certificate of origin?
 Who issues it and what is its importance?
-The first thing you should know is that exporting goods from your country might not be possible if you fail to
+The first thing you should know is that exporting goods from

 An Australian certificate of origin testifies that the export goods from Australia originated (were manufactured or processed) in the country itself.
 Considering it as important and essentially required documentary evidence, here are the most frequently asked questions and answers about it.
 What Are Its Types?
 There are two types of COO – preferential and non-preferential.